These are the requirements for celebrating a Baptism at St. Pius X:

 For information about First Communion policies in the Archdiocese of Seattle and more resources click here

-For more information call the Parish Office
+For more information about the sacrament of Eucharist contact

 [email protected]